Data Preprocessing in Data Mining – A Hands On Guide (Updated 2023)

 labelencoder_y= LabelEncoder() y= labelencoder_y.fit_transform(y)

-Splitting the dataset into training and test set:
+Step 7: Splitting the dataset into training and test sets

 from sklearn.model_selection import train_test_split x_train, x_test, y_train, y_test= train_test_split(x, y, test_size= 0.2, random_state=0)